 Development of Industry Standards

 In 2008 we were thrilled to get unanimous industry agreement for Industry Standards for Independent Fast Food Operators and another set for Hospitality /Food Service.
-But things got even better in 2009 when we were able to merge the Industry Standards and have one set that applies to the whole industry!
+Things got even better in 2009 when we were able to merge the Industry Standards and have one set that applies to the whole industry!
 This is what we have based all our online training on.

 We work with government so we make sure we all are working towards one common goal.